TheDiscoMole/HierarchyReduction/README.md

 Clearly this approach is already hitting a brick wall and requires the user to pad each word to `max_letters`, which is quite frankly giving me OCD spasm.

-`HierarchyReduction` works around this issue and at the cost of some efficiency can even be used to completely remove the need for manual padding from DL models:
+`HierarchyReduction` works around this issue and at the cost of a little efficiency and can even be used to completely remove the need for manual padding from DL models:

 ```
 import torch